antronerds/r2-training-courses/docs/Molecular_Oncology_CRC.md

 #### Watanabe dataset

-* **Select "Colon Tumor - Watanabe - 84 - MAS5.0 - u133p2"**
+* Select the dataset **Tumor Colon - Watanabe - 84 - MAS5.0 - u133p2**
+* Read the **Summary** in the information panel underneath the dataset selection grid

-Use the “Find Differential expressed genes between groups” module to generate a list of genes that differentially expressed between MSI and MSS characterized tumors.
-Because we know that DNA repair genes play an important role in microsatellite (in) stability, we can use a set of DNA repair genes to examine whether these genes are differentially expressed between MSI and MSS tumors.
+* Use the **Find Differential expressed genes between two groups** module to generate a list of differentially expressed genes between **MSI** and **MSS** characterized tumors (*MS_status*)
+* Because we know that DNA repair genes play an important role in microsatellite (in) stability, we can use a set of DNA repair genes to examine whether these genes are differentially expressed between MSI and MSS tumors.
 Go back to the previous settings for "Finding differentially expressed genes" and then select from 'GeneCategory' the ‘DNA repair’ genes.
 There are 247 genes annotated as DNA repair genes.

 * Which one is in top list.

 *  One of the genes differentially expressed clearly is MLH1 (does this gene sounds familiar).
 Look at the expression pattern of MLH1 in colon tumors, both sets (MSI vs. MSS).
 What do you notice ?.
 The MHL1 expression came significant out our test as a down regulated gene.
 What did you expect and what do you see?.